alan-turing-institute/sqlsynthgen/docs/source/introduction.rst

 We fix these problems by adjusting the ``config.yaml`` file.
 We do not need to go back to the private network.
 First, let us remove all the ``payment_`` tables.
-This lowers the fidelity of the generated database, but ``sqlsynthgen`` cannot cope with partitioned tables so the best that we can do is pretend that ``payment`` is not a partitioned table.
+This lowers the fidelity of the generated database, but ``datafaker`` cannot cope with partitioned tables so the best that we can do is pretend that ``payment`` is not a partitioned table.
 If we think that our users will not be interested in this implementation detail then this will be acceptable.
 So we edit the appropriate parts of the ``config.yaml`` file.
 You will see seven sections that look like this: